Keyboard shortcuts

 Overview

-• Priority Ordering - Control execution order across workflows
+• Priority Ordering - Control execution order across rules

 • Error Handling - Continue or stop on errors